HI, THANKS FOR STOPPING BY

 Be yourself.
 Forget about other people’s opinions and focus on your values and principles.

-One of my fears is not being loved so I reach out to love others, which is
+One of my fears is not being loved so I reach out to love others, which is nice, but can be a bit overwhelming for people.
+I’m aware of this.

 Another fear is to lose my beloved ones.
 Naturally, scared of our children being hurt or losing them.